-Charging your hearing aids - Rechargeable model
+Charging your hearing aids

 We recommend that you fully charge your hearing aids before using them.
-To learn how to charge your hearing aids, please consult the user quide for your hearing aid charger.
+This is just a precaution to make sure that you don't run out of power unexpectedly.
+To learn how to charge your hearing aids, please consult the user guide for your hearing aid charger.

-Low battery alert (All models)
+Low battery alert